JeffIrwin/maph/README.md

 # maph
 *This isn't normal, but on maph it is*

+Make a heatmap of everywhere you've worked out from Strava.

 ## Compile

 Use CMake, or just run `build.sh` on Linux.